Grub Street: Periodicals

 In response to the newly increased demand for reading matter in the Augustan period, Grub Street became a popular source of periodical literature.
 One publication to take advantage of the reduction of state control was A Perfect Diurnall (despite its title, a weekly publication).
 However it quickly found its name copied by unscrupulous Grub Street publishers, so obviously that the newspaper was forced to issue a warning to its readers.

-Toward the end of the 17th century authors such as John Dunton worked on a range of periodicals, including Pegasus (1696), and The Night Walker: or, Evening Rambles in search after lewd Women (1696–1697).
+Toward the end of the 17th century, authors such as John Dunton worked on a range of periodicals, including Pegasus (1696), and The Night Walker: or, Evening Rambles in search after lewd Women (1696–1697).
 Dunton pioneered the advice column in Athenian Mercury (1690–1697).
 The satirical writer and publican Ned Ward published The London Spy (1698–1700) in monthly instalments, for over a year and a half.
 It was conceived as a guide to the sights of the city, but as a periodical also contained details on taverns, coffee-houses, tobacco shops, and bagnios.

 Other publications included the Whig Observator (1702–1712), and the Tory Rehearsal (1704–1709), both superseded by Daniel Defoe's Weekly Review (1704–1713), and Jonathan Swift's Examiner (1710–1714).
 English newspapers were often politically sponsored, and Grub Street was host to several such publications; between 1731 and 1741 Robert Walpole's ministry was reported to have spent about £50,077 (about £ today) nationally of Treasury funds on bribes to such newspapers.
 Allegiances changed often, with some authors changing their political stance on receipt of bribes from secret service funds.

 Such changes helped maintain the level of disdain with which the establishment viewed journalists and their trade, an attitude often reinforced by the abuse publications would print about their rivals.
 Titles such as Common Sense, Daily Post, and the Jacobite's Journal (1747–1748) were often guilty of this practice, and in May 1756 an anonymous author described journalists as "dastardly mongrel insects, scribbling incendiaries, starveling savages, human shaped tygers, senseless yelping curs..."
 In describing his profession, Samuel Johnson, a Grub Street man himself, said "A news-writer is a man without virtue who writes lies at home for his own profit.
 To these compositions is required neither genius nor knowledge, neither industry nor sprightliness, but contempt of shame and indifference to truth are absolutely necessary."

+James Ralph (c.1705–1762) was among the most active Grub Street journalists: he wrote leaders for The Weekly Register and The Daily Courant, reported parliamentary debates for the anti-ministerial Universal Spectator (1737–1739), co-edited The Champion (1739–1744) with Henry Fielding, and edited the opposition weeklies Old England (1743) and The Remembrancer (1747).
+In 1753 he launched The Protestor, which campaigned against the Jewish Naturalisation Act 1753.
+He also set out an explicit defence of paid authorship in The Case of Authors by Profession or Trade, Stated (1758).